Steps to Earning Substance Abuse Counselor Certification in Arkansas

 Substance Abuse Counselor Jobs in Little Rock, Fayetteville, and Throughout Arkansas

 Substance abuse counselors can make a meaningful impact all across Arkansas.
-In Little Rock, facilities like the Recovery Centers of Arkansas offer comprehensive treatment programs, while in Fayetteville, you can find opportunities at locations such as the Northwest Arkansas Psychological Group.
+In Little Rock, facilities like Recovery Centers of Arkansas offer comprehensive treatment programs, while in Fayetteville, you can find opportunities at locations such as Northwest Arkansas Psychological Group.

 Other organizations in Arkansas where you may be able to find substance abuse counselor jobs include: